 Student factors are strongly linked to the individual’s wellbeing needs, their learning and living environments and connections with others.
 Students who are engaged in school are more likely to have better attendance and other improved student outcomes.

-- student health including physical and emotional wellbeing
+- student wellbeing

 - English as an additional language or dialect